Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 If you’ve had any experience at all feeding birds, you’ll know that squirrels are our no. 1 enemy!

-But squirrels tend to dominate bird feeders often because of their abundance of seeds.
+But squirrels tend to dominate feeders often because of their abundance of bird seed.
 When birds notice the presence of squirrels, they tend to be scared off really easily.

 Just like that, your bird feeder is now a squirrel feeder!

-The majority of squirrels can access bird feeders because they climb an easily climbable pole to your bird feeder, or simply jump across a gap of up to 4 – 5 feet from a nearby tree.
+Most squirrels can access feeders because they climb an easily climbable pole or jump across a gap of up to 4 – 5 feet from a nearby tree.

 I’ll show you some recommended products below: